 The fuel arrangements of the generators to ensure their correct operation in the event of a mains failure and the minimum fuel storage requirements

 This then allows NIFES to consider it’s fitness for purpose, undersdtaning that situations change from initial installation, this review covers:

 Finally, NIFES then considers the overall management of the standby/UPS installations, considering:

-Following the review process, NIFES are then in a position to advise on the most appropriate solution.
+Following the review process, NIFES are able to advise on the most appropriate solution.
 NIFES then design the installation, considering the connections to the site, sequencing arrangement and change-over switching.
-NIFES supporte this with our full project management services using experienced and professional engineers.
+NIFES support this with our full project management services using experienced and professional engineers.